jraoul2002/Portfolio/planning/development-strategy.md

  - create a contact form with four entries
  - add some styles to the form
  - merge `contact` to `master` after completion

+ ### task D : using javascript
+ - create a branch `app`
+ - create the file handler.js
+ - create the file users.js
+        *create a function handler and also here fetching data from Github using Github API -create the file repo.js

 ---
 ### Technologies Used